.sg

 In 2011, two new internationalized country code top-level domains were registered for Singapore, intended for domain names in the local languages.
-These domains are .新加坡 (encoded as .xn—yfro4i67o) and .சிங்கப்பூர் (encoded as .xn—clchc0ea0b2g2a9gcd).
+These domains are .新加坡 (encoded as .xn--yfro4i67o) for Chinese websites, and .சிங்கப்பூர் (encoded as .xn--clchc0ea0b2g2a9gcd), for Tamil websites.

 Restrictions

 SGNIC requires that all .sg domains registered after 2 May 2013 have proof of Singaporean presence.
 This is facilitated by requiring the registrant to login to the Verified@SG portal with their SingPass account.